WPSpeedExpert/delete-old-outofstock-products/README.md

 - Works only if **WooCommerce is active**.
 - Only deletes products that are **both out of stock AND older than the configured age**.
 - WooCommerce placeholder images are **protected from deletion**.
-- Images used by multiple products or in post content are **preserved**.
+- Images used in multiple products or in post content are **preserved**.
 - Uses **memory-efficient batch processing** to handle large stores.
 - Deactivation removes the scheduled cron job.
 - Uninstallation removes the cron job and all plugin settings.